Felix de Rooy

-Felix de Rooy (born 3 November 1952) is an Afro-Curaçaoan poet, writer, dramatist, filmmaker, director, artist and curator.
+Felix de Rooy (born Curaçao, 3 November 1952) is a poet, writer, dramatist, filmmaker, director, artist, and curator.
 In 1979, de Rooy was award the Cola Debrot Prize, the highest cultural award in the former Netherlands Antilles.
 In 1990, he won the Golden Calf for Ava & Gabriel.

 Education

 After studying at the Vrije Akademie in The Hague, de Rooy received a Master of Arts in filming and directing at New York University in 1982.